Exact Convergence Rate Analysis of the Independent Metropolis-Hastings Algorithms: IMH on general state spaces

-Corollary \ref{cor: bound on convergence rate} gives a lower bound on $r_{-}(x)$ as well as an upper bound on $r^{+}(x)$.
+Corollary \ref{cor: bound on convergence rate} gives a lower bound for $r_{-}(x)$ and an upper bound for $r^{+}(x)$.
 However, the lower bound does not match the upper lower unless $x = x^\star$.
-For example, let $x_n$ be a sequence of points such that $w(x_n) \rightarrow \inf_x w(x)$, then it is clear from \ref{eqn:rejection probability} that $R(x_n) \rightarrow 0$.
-However, the upper bound is a constant $1 - \frac {1}{w^\star}$ so the two bounds does not match with each other.

 It is therefore natural to ask whether $r(x)$ always exists, if so, what is the value of $r(x)$?
-Our next result shows, for the IMH algorithm, every initialization converge at the same rate, which is $1 - \frac {1}{w^\star}$.
+Our next result shows, for the IMH algorithm, every initialization converges at the same rate, which is $1 - \frac {1}{w^\star}$.